udacity/fend-webpack-content/STEP-1.md

 }
 ```

-You have been successful when you can run your npm script in the terminal and see a webpack error (the error is there of course because our config file is empty)
+You have been successful when you can run your npm script (`$ npm run build`) in the terminal and see a webpack error (the error is there of course because our config file is empty)